 At the end of the registration period, the 146:357 roster will be checked to make sure that all students meet the pre/corequisite of 146:356.
 Any student not meeting this requirement will be immediately dropped from the roster.

-Physiology is an experimental, analytical, quantative science.
+Physiology is an experimental, analytical, quantitative science.
 "The study of physiology is only half accomplished if you never enter the laboratory.
 It is one thing to hear a concept explained in lecture, but quite another to see the concept unfold before your eyes in a laboratory experiment."
 (Gerald D. Tharp, University of Nebraska).
 Systems Physiology Laboratory was designed by Gary F. Merrill to teach students basic, experimental organ systems physiology.
 Laboratory experiments are performed in isolated organ preparations (e.g. skeletal muscle), in whole animals that are anesthetized/euthanized (in situ experimentation), and in student subjects.
-Our laboratory classes meet once a week and the focus of each week's activity is to focus on an experiment that has it's roots in classic experimental physiology.
+Our laboratory classes meet once a week and the focus of each week's activity is on an experiment that has its roots in classic experimental physiology.

 Learning goals of this course include: